 How To Grow Nasturtium Flowers In Containers

-T. minus seeds, were among the loot brought back to Spain by the conquistadors in the 16th and 17th centuries.
+Dwarf nasturtium (Tropaeolum, minus) seeds were among the loot brought back to Spain by the conquistadors in the 16th and 17th centuries.

 Nasturtiums were imported to North America in the early 1800s and immediately became popular due to their attractive blossoms, rapid growth, and climbing camouflaging behaviour, just as they had in Europe.

-Bush nasturtiums are excellent for pots since they stay smaller, whereas trailing nasturtiums are better for window boxes or hanging baskets.
+‘Nasturtiums grow wonderfully in pots,' Monty explains.
+Bush nasturtiums are excellent for containers since they stay smaller, whereas trailing nasturtiums are better for window boxes or hanging baskets.

 If you're planting them in containers, combine the compost with fine gravel or grit to aid drainage and reduce nutrient levels, as they prefer poor soil.

+Sow one or two nasturtium seeds per pot to prevent them from outgrowing it.
 If you're growing nasturtiums in pots, you can put them in a little shadier area to prevent them from overexposure and the drying effects of the sun.

 Nasturtium Varieties

-Before starting to grow nasturtium flowers in containers, you should need to know the best varieties of nasturtium.
+Before starting to grow nasturtium flowers in containers, you need to know the best varieties of nasturtium.

-Black Velvet Nasturtium
+1. Black Velvet Nasturtium

 These blossoms are so dark red that they almost appear black, making them a magical and one-of-a-kind pick.
+The sharp contrast between the flowers' midnight-hued petals and bright yellow throats adds to their impact.

 Another reason to choose this plant is that it blooms profusely, allowing you to enjoy ‘Black Velvet' throughout the spring and summer.
+This trailing variety can reach a height of 12 inches and matures 75 days after seeding.

-Alaska Nasturtium
+2. Alaska Nasturtium

 This heirloom cultivar is a visual delight, whether it's in bloom or not, with its green and white variegated foliage.